VaLeXaR/wp-multilang/README.md

 Configuration is updated after switching threads off/on or update any plugins.

-It has filters for dynamic application configuration translation add languages.
+The plugin has filters for dynamic application configuration for translate.

 To disable translation set `null` into the desired configuration.
 For example, you must turn off translation for a post type `post`.